Find Affordable College Courses

 Students from other countries are interested in Finance, too.
 About 6.8% of those with this major are international students.

-Some careers associated with finance require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with finance may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 undefined